 Remote control of shooting is available via a Wi-Fi connection, with a live view display and a decent array of settings available to change from the app.
 But inexplicably, you can’t specify the focus point, and instead have to let the camera decide for itself, which is a really fundamental flaw.
 This is compounded by the lack of any provision to use a wired shutter release, as it means the A7C lacks a properly functional remote control.
-This is a pretty serious oversight for a £1900 body.
+This is a pretty serious oversight for a camera body at this price.

 Sony A7C: Focal points

 Sony has managed to fit a full-frame sensor into a small body, but has made serious compromises along the way.